Male Pattern Baldness: Comprehensive Guide to Causes & Treatments

 Why Do Men Lose Hair?
 Male Pattern Baldness Causes

 DHT is a hormone that gradually shrinks hair follicles in men who are genetically sensitive to it.
 This sensitivity can come from either parent, not just your mother's side.
+Multiple genes are involved, which is why two brothers can have completely different hairlines.

 Delhi's AQI crossed 491 in November 2024.
 At that level, PM2.5 particles reduce the proteins responsible for keeping follicles in the growth phase.
+Research also links heavily polluted cities to higher rates of alopecia areata compared to rural areas.

-Maintaining good Scalp Health from the start is one of the most overlooked steps in preventing accelerated hair loss.
+Hard water leaves mineral deposits on the scalp, blocks follicle openings, and strips natural oils.
+Over time this causes dryness, inflammation, and brittle hair.
+Maintaining good scalp health from the start is one of the most overlooked steps in preventing accelerated hair loss.
 Hard water does not cause baldness alone but it works against any treatment you are doing.

+Chronic stress pushes follicles out of the growth phase and into shedding.
 The hair fall starts 2 to 3 months after the stressful period, so most men never connect the two.
 A study of 150,000 users found 68% of hair loss sufferers reported high stress.

 Iron, zinc, vitamin D, and protein deficiencies are among the most common findings in hair loss patients.
 Zinc absorption is blocked by phytic acid in chapati.
+Vitamin D deficiency is widespread despite India's climate.
+These do not show symptoms — but they show in your hair.

+Most patients arrive after 12 to 18 months of trying things that did not work.
+Castor oil delays diagnosis.
 Minoxidil stopped abruptly and caused worse shedding.
 Repeated keratin treatments damage the scalp.
-The issue is not trying to fix it.
-It is fixing the wrong thing.
+The issue is not trying to fix it — it is fixing the wrong thing.

 FDA-Approved Medications & Medical Management